Calcium Supplements: Can They Transform Your Health? Find Out Now!

 One can definitely get his or her calcium requirement from food products, but not everyone is able to make that possible every time.
 This is why it stands critical for people with special needs and those who for one reason or another do not take adequate amounts of dairy products.

-Individuals who fall under these following categories should use calcium supplements as an effective measure for daily intake of calcium.
+Individuals who fall under these following categories should use calcium tablets as an effective measure for daily intake of calcium.

 1. Lactose-intolerant or allergic individuals